I am interested in theater—does Metropolitan have any performing arts programs?

 Metropolitan has a very active, vital United Methodist Women (UMW) program.
 There are 6 different groups, known as Circles, which are primarily organized by age or stage of life.
 The UMW offers a broad array of programs, including study, service, and special retreats.
 Funds raised through UMW efforts go to programs that benefit women and children in our country and around the world.
 Click here to learn more about our UMW.

 The United Methodist Women sponsor a book club and is held several times throughout the year.

-Metropolitan offers Bible study led by our Senior Pastor on the second and fourth Wednesdays of every month as a component of our Soup and Study program.
+Metropolitan offers Bible study led by our Senior Pastor on each Wednesday of the month as a component of our Food for Thought program.
 In addition, many of the adult Sunday school programs focus on different dimensions of biblical texts and history.
 Click here to learn more about our adult study opportunities.

 When Metropolitan merged with St. Luke’s United Methodist Church, we were blessed by the strong programs already established there that complemented the ministries established at Metropolitan.
-The space is now used for our contemporary worship service, Crossroads; a homeless shelter; a hypothermia shelter; and a hostel for groups doing mission work in Washington, D.C. (link).
+The space is now used as a homeless shelter and a hostel for groups doing mission work in Washington, D.C.
 The Mission Center is an important component of Metropolitan’s outreach to the community and to the homeless men who stay there.
-Learn more about the St. Luke’s Mission Center.

 Metropolitan has a long-standing partnership with American University and its students, and a number of our members are graduates of AU.
 A team of our members shares monthly meals with AU students, as well as cookies and other treats during exam time.
 In addition, Metropolitan provides space in the church for AU students to study and have fellowship time in space that is close by, but off campus.
 For more information about the Metropolitan-AU partnership, click here.